 Can I update the legal disclaimer on the checkout page?

 Yes, you can update the legal disclaimer in your Legal settings.
-Click the wrench icon in your Recharge Dashboard and select Legal settings.
+Click Settings in your merchant portal and select Legal.

 This is the default text for the legal disclaimer: